 - After you’ve done a thorough analysis of your income, assets, and expenses, as well as create a proper budget, you should proceed by calling your creditors to negotiate a lower interest rate or more reasonable payment schedule for all your credit products.

 - Consider applying for a debt consolidation loan.
 This is when you combine your debts into a single, more favorable loan.
 Your debt consolidation loan might actually come with a lower interest rate, cheaper monthly payments, and/or an extended payment schedule.

 - Refinance your mortgage.
 If you own your home, you may have enough equity to consolidate all of your debts into your mortgage.
 If you don’t have much equity in your home, additional mortgage insurance costs may be expensive.
 Make sure you consider all your options and seek advice from someone other than your lender.
-To learn about consolidating high-interest debt into your mortgage, read this.

 - Speak to a professional credit counselor for free!

 - Host a garage sale!
 Declutter your home and sell any unused items.